Copyright 2014 James Marsh

 water-reservoirs, not electrical power generation.
 That

 resulted in steady flows of water with no real high

 The best trout waters are found upstream of

 Collinsville.
-The river has two separate Trout Management Areas in
+The river has two separate Trout

-excellent access and plenty of trout
+these areas have excellent access and plenty of trout

 but there are miles of other areas on the river with

 This river also has several feeder streams that are